rcacfs/Project_Alpha/week_7.md

 - Optionally, configure response headers policy.

 #### Task 5: Function Associations (Optional):
-Associate edge functions with specific CloudFront events (Viewer request, Viewer response, Origin request, Origin response).
+- Associate edge functions with specific CloudFront events (Viewer request, Viewer response, Origin request, Origin response).

 #### Task 6: Web Application Firewall (WAF):
 - Enable or disable security protections using AWS WAF.
 - Select included security protections based on your application's needs.

 **Price Estimate:**
 Review the estimated cost for the AWS WAF configuration.

 - <!-- To be covered in the next subtopic below -->
-- *Wwill delve into detailed WAF configuration in the upcoming subtopic.*
+- *Will delve into detailed WAF configuration in the upcoming subtopic.*

 #### Task 7: Settings:
 - Choose the price class based on desired edge location coverage.